 The outcome is variable but has potential to be very bad.
 Let's review the possibilities.

-THROMBUS RECOVERY WITH HEART FAILURE: In this scenario, the cat presents not only with the pain and paralysis of the saddle thrombus but also in active heart failure.
+SADDLE THROMBUS ALONG WITH CONCURRENT HEART FAILURE IS PRESENT: In this scenario, the cat presents not only with the pain and paralysis of the saddle thrombus but also in active heart failure.
 Even if the thrombus situation resolves relatively promptly with signs of limb function recovery and resolution of pain after a couple of days, there is still a life-threatening cardiac crisis to contend with.
 The heart failure alone may be lethal in the short term but let's assume the heart failure can be controlled quickly with medication AND the recovery from the thrombus is in progress.
 The cat will need heart medication, blood thinners, and nursing care while the rear legs recover.
 Median survival of saddle thrombus cats with heart failure is 77 days while median survival of saddle thrombus cats without heart failure is 223 days.

 TISSUE DAMAGE FROM THE THROMBUS: The good news is that permanent limb damage is the exception and not the rule but it is possible.
 Some cats will lose skin or even muscle from the circulatory compromise.
 About 5% of cats will have tissue damage appearing as an open wound.
 As circulation returns, this sort of injury should heal.
 Another 5% will have more serious damage and the occasional cat will require amputation of a limb.